 The Directory gives no explanation for these changes, and a close inspection doesn't reveal any additional clues.
 Note that Gottingen Street also has New/Old numbers listed this year but a check in subsequent directories indicates the changes were not made.

-City of Halifax more changes to street numbers, 1909
+City of Halifax - more changes to street numbers

-The 1909-1910 City Directory documents civic address changes to Robie Street.
-The Street Directory listing includes a column for New and Old numbers (go to p.
-689 of Directory).
+City Directories will list civic address changes when applicable within the Street Directory section.
+The Street Directory listing often includes a column for New and Old numbers.

 In 1958, the former City of Halifax adopted the grid-based 4-digit civic numbering schema that still exists on the Halifax Peninsula.
 Street renumbering had previously been done in an ad hoc manner, resulting in awkward civic numbering for new developments.
 The new grid system imposed a geographic logic to civic numbers that was popular in many North American cities at the time.